GrzegKrol/10x-cards/.ai/prd.md

 ## 4. Security

 **Title:** Security
-**Description:** This functionality ensures that access to flashcard groups, flashcards, and AI generation features is secured.
-Users must authenticate before accessing any content.
-After login, users can perform all actions from sections 1, 2, and 3; however, they are only permitted to modify flashcards that they personally created.
+**Description:** Manages user authentication and authorization.
+Users log in using their email and password, and registration requires email, password, and confirmation.
+A logout button is available on every subpage and password recovery is supported.
 **Criteria:**

 - User must authenticate before viewing any groups or flashcards.
+- If user enters the direct URL to groups or flashcards view, redirection to the login page happens if user is not authenticated.
 - Only flashcards created by the authenticated user can be modified.
 - All actions on groups, flashcards, and AI generation require valid user authentication.
+- User logs in using an email address and password.
+- Registration requires an email address, password, and password confirmation.
+- Logout button is present in the top right corner on every subpage.
+- No integration with external authentication services.
+- Password recovery option is available for registered users.